shycopney44/W_S5M1_Project/README.md

 ## Instructions

-You have been given a take-home coding assignment as part of a hiring process for a Web Developer position.
+You have been given a take-home coding assessment as part of the hiring process for a Web Developer position.
 Your task is to build some widgets on a web-page, using only JavaScript.

 To help you complete the task, two of your future team-members will provide you with instructions and advice.
 You can find a [detailed mock](https://bloominstituteoftechnology.github.io/W_U2_S5_module_project/) showing the desired end result.